-Alcohol, Barbiturates or Narcotics

-Potentiation of orthostatic hypotension may occur.
+Alcohol, Barbiturates, or Narcotics-potentiation of orthostatic hypotension may occur.

-Antidiabetic Drugs (Oral Agents And Insulin)

-Dosage adjustment of the antidiabetic drug may be required.
+Antidiabetic Drugs-(oral agents and insulin) - dosage adjustment of the antidiabetic drug may be required.

-Other Antihypertensive Drugs

-Additive effect or potentiation.
+Other Antihypertensive Drugs- additive effect or potentiation.

-Cholestyramine and Colestipol Resins

-Absorption of hydrochlorothiazide is impaired in the presence of anionic exchange resins.
-Single doses of either cholestyramine or colestipol resins bind the hydrochlorothiazide and reduce its absorption from the gastrointestinal tract by up to 85% and 43%, respectively.
+Cholestyramine and Colestipol Resins-Absorption of hydrochlorothiazide is impaired in the presence of anionic exchange resins.
+Single doses of cholestyramine and colestipol resins bind the hydrochlorothiazide and reduce its absorption in the gastrointestinal tract by up to 85 and 43 percent, respectively.

-Corticosteroids, ACTH

-Intensified electrolyte depletion, particularly hypokalemia.
+Corticosteroids, ACTH-intensified electrolyte depletion, particularly hypokalemia.

-Pressor Amines (e.g. Norepinephrine)

-Possible decreased response to pressor amines but not sufficient to preclude their use.
+Pressor Amines (e.g., Norepinephrine)-possible decreased response to pressor amines but not sufficient to preclude their use.

-Skeletal Muscle Relaxants, Nondepolarizing (e.g. Tubocurarine)

-Possible increased responsiveness to the muscle relaxant.
+Skeletal Muscle Relaxants, Nondepolarizing (e.g., Tubocurarine)-possible increased responsiveness to the muscle relaxant.

-Lithium

-Generally should not be given with diuretics.
+Lithium-generally should not be given with diuretics.
 Diuretic agents reduce the renal clearance of lithium and add a high risk of lithium toxicity.
 Refer to the package insert for lithium preparations before use of such preparations with hydrochlorothiazide.

-Non-Steroidal Anti-Inflammatory Drugs

-In some patients, the administration of a non-steroidal anti-inflammatory agent can reduce the diuretic, natriuretic and antihypertensive effects of loop, potassium-sparing and thiazide diuretics.
-Therefore, when hydrochlorothiazide and non-steroidal anti-inflammatory agents are used concomitantly, the patient should be observed closely to determine if the desired effect of the diuretic is obtained.
+Nonsteroidal Anti-Inflammatory Drugs-In some patients, the administration of a nonsteroidal anti-inflammatory agent can reduce the diuretic, natriuretic, and antihypertensive effects of loop, potassium-sparing and thiazide diuretics.
+Therefore, when hydrochlorothiazide and nonsteroidal anti-inflammatory agents are used concomitantly, the patient should be observed closely to determine if the desired effect of the diuretic is obtained.